MINI MICRO CLASSIC OR MINI MICRO DELUXE SCOOTER?

 Mini Micro Scooter Stem

-The Mini Micro Classic has a aluminium handlebar stem.
+The Mini Micro Classic has a aluminum handlebar stem.

 The Mini Micro Deluxe has an anodised stem which protects the scooter from corrosion.